ray-project/ray/doc/source/rllib/rllib-offline.rst

 .. note:: Internally, the legacy ``gym``'s ``done`` signals are mapped to ``gymnasium``'s ``terminated`` signals, with ``truncated`` values defaulting to
     ``False``.
 RLlib's :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` structures align with ``gymnasium``, adhering to the updated environment API standards in reinforcement learning.

-Converting tabular data to RLlib's episode format
+Converting Tabular Data to RLlib's Episode Format
 -------------------------------------------------
 While the tabular format is widely compatible and seamlessly integrates with RLlib's new Offline RL API, there are cases where you may prefer to use RLlib's native episode format.
 As briefly mentioned earlier, such scenarios typically arise when full expert trajectories are required.

 .. note::
     RLlib processes tabular data in batches, converting each row into a *single-step episode*.
-This approach is primarily for procedural simplicity, as data cannot generally be assumed to arrive in time-ordered rows grouped by episodes, though this may occasionally be the case (however knowledge of such a structure resides
+This approach is primarily for procedural simplicity, as data can't generally be assumed to arrive in time-ordered rows grouped by episodes, though this may occasionally be the case (however knowledge of such a structure resides
-    with the user as RLlib cannot easily infer it automatically).
-While it is possible to concatenate :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` chunks, this cannot be done with fragmented chunks.
+    with the user as RLlib can't easily infer it automatically).
+While it's possible to concatenate :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` chunks, this can't be done with fragmented chunks.

 If you require full trajectories you can transform your tabular data into :py:class:`~ray.rllib.env.single_agent_episode.SingleAgentEpisode` objects and store these in Parquet format.
 The next example shows how to do this.
-First, you will store experiences of the above trained expert policy in tabular format:
+First, you store experiences of the preceding trained expert policy in tabular format:

 .. testcode:: python